theyloac/basic-flow-control-challenge-java/README.md

 # Flow Control Challenge

-In this challenge, we'll exercise all the content presented in the Flow Control module by coding the following scenario.

 The system will receive two parameters via the terminal, representing two integer numbers.
 With these two numbers, you will determine the number of iterations (`for` loop) and perform the printing in the console (`System.out.print`) of the incremented numbers.
 For example:

 If you input the numbers 12 and 30, we will have an iteration (`for` loop) with 18 occurrences to print the numbers, such as "Printing number 1", "Printing number 2", and so on.